Butane

 Butane is a very popular fuel for campers who see it as a very safe, convenient, and reliable source of fuel for cooking stoves and camp heaters.

 Other uses include fuel for lighters and torches.
-When purchasing fuel for these uses, please note that the container requirement is different than for stoves and heaters.
-The use of an aerosol canister is required.
+When purchasing fuel for these uses, please note that the container requirements differ from those for stoves and heaters; aerosol canisters are typically required.

 How butane is sold